ChrisEssery/group-project/Portfolio/System_Implementation.md

 ```
 2. Interfaces that require authorization must provide the request header field X-Access-Token information

-To implement that, we created a [middleware.js](https://github.com/ChrisEssery/group-project/blob/dev/server/routes/middleware.js) to check the token validity before handling the requests in the server.
-In the `middleware.js` file, we checked if the request contains a valid `X-Access-Token` which can be seen below:
+To implement that, we created a [middleware.js](https://github.com/ChrisEssery/group-project/blob/dev/server/routes/middleware.js) to check the token validity before handling the requests in the server, which can be seen below:

 ```javascript
 exports.check_api_token = (req, res, next) => {